Chiropractors don’t have a lot of time thinking about disability insurance, am I right?

-Which takes us to premiums…
+This takes us to premiums…

 The Math Works…

 We receive a lot of responses from chiropractors about cost.
 They think individual disability insurance is too much.
 Let’s test that theory.
-A 35 year-old male chiropractor, non-smoker, with a $3,000 monthly benefit, 2 year benefit period could expect to pay around $60 to $70 per month for a base policy.
+A 35 year-old male chiropractor, non-smoker, with a $3,000 monthly benefit, 2-year benefit period could expect to pay around $60 to $70 per month for a base policy.
 That averages about $2.00 to $2.50 per day.

 Is it worth $2.50 per day to protect your income and what you have worked so hard for?
-We insure our home, cars, and other material things, but we overlook protecting our ability to earn an income.
+We insure our homes, cars, and other material things, but we overlook protecting our ability to earn an income.
 How can you afford your car or your material things if you don’t have your income?

 Depending on your health and riders, the premiums could run anywhere from $2.50/day to $4.00/day.
 Think that is expensive?
 I bet you buy coffee almost every day or your lunch.
 What is more important?
 Insuring your income or buying a cup of coffee?